-The forks look slightly out of alignement on the photo above, but I think I have managed to improve the problem.
+The forks look slightly out of alignement on the photo above, but I think I have managed to improve the problem of the Peugeot PH 501.
 A sign of the changing technology in the 1980’s is the type of headset bearings used for this bike.
 Not loose steel balls or caged balls like many earlier Peugeot bikes, but rectangular shaped bearings within a plastic shell.
 Was this development in headset technology as effective as using traditional steel balls?
 I can’t say, but after fitting everything back together the overhaul had made an improvement, not a perfect correction.

 This Huret gear system, however, just covers the basics and is both bland and forgettable.
 It had more Sachs than Huret in it, more inspired by a German conglomerate than a French workshop.
 The cosmetic finish on the derailleurs is pretty mediocre and there’s nothing really worth mentioning except that the derailleurs are perfectly adequate for a mid-range bike of this era.
 It’s as if Huret had lost all inspiration to make anything better than a functional, cost-effective transmission.
 It’s fine but all a bit meh..